-Calendar Year Deductible None Maximum Benefits Unlimited Annual Copayment Maximum 1 (2 individual maximum per family 6) Annual Out-of-Pocket Limit includes Co-payments for UnitedHealthcare benefits including behavioral health and prescription drug.
-It does not include standalone, separate and independent Dental, Vision and Chiropractic benefit plans offered to groups.
-Co-payments for certain types of Covered Health Care Services do not apply toward the Out-of-Pocket Limit and will require a Copayment even after the Out-of-Pocket Limit has been met.
-The Annual Out-of-Pocket Limit includes Co-payments for UnitedHealthcare benefits including behavioral health and prescription drug benefits.
-It does not include standalone, separate and independent Dental, Vision and Chiropractic benefit plans offered to groups.
-When an individual member of a family unit has paid an amount of Deductible and Co-payments for the Calendar Year equal to the Individual Out-of-Pocket Limit, no further Co-payments will be due for Covered Health Care Services for the remainder of that Calendar Year.
+Calendar Year Deductible None Maximum Benefits Unlimited Annual Out-of-Pocket Limit includes Co-payments for UnitedHealthcare benefits including behavioral health, prescription drug, chiropractic and acupuncture benefits.
+It does not include infertility treatments/services and drugs, standalone, separate and independent Dental and Vision benefit plans offered to groups.
+Co-payments for certain types of Covered Health Care Services do not apply toward the Out-of-Pocket Limit and will require a Co-payment even after the Out-of-Pocket Limit has been met.
+The Annual Out-of-Pocket Limit includes Co-payments for UnitedHealthcare benefits including behavioral health, prescription drug, chiropractic and acupuncture benefits.
+It does not include infertility treatments/ services and drugs, standalone, separate and independent Dental and Vision benefit plans offered to groups.
+When an individual member of a family unit has paid an amount Co-payments for the Calendar Year equal to the Individual Out-of-Pocket Limit, no further Co-payments will be due for Covered Health Care Services for the remainder of that Calendar Year.
 The remaining family members will continue to pay the applicable Co-payment until a member satisfies the Individual Out-of-Pocket Limit.
-Individual \$1,500 Family \$3,000 PCP Office Visits \$15 Office Visit Copayment Specialist Office Visits 2 (Member required to obtain referral to specialist, except for OB/GYN Physician services and Emergency/Urgently Needed Services) \$15 Office Visit Copayment Hospital Benefits No Charge Emergency Services (Copayment waived if admitted) \$50 Copayment Urgently Needed Services Urgent care services - services provided within the geographic area served by your medical group \$15 Co-payment Urgent care services - services provided outside of the geographic area served by your medical group Please consult this Combined Evidence of Coverage and Disclosure Form for \$15 Co-payment additional information.
-Pre-Existing Conditions All conditions covered, provided they are covered benefits
+Individual \$1,500 Family \$3,000 PCP Office Visits \$15 Co-payment Specialist Office Visits (Member required to obtain referral to Specialists except for OB/GYN Physician Services and Emergency/Urgently Needed Services) Co-payments for audiologist and podiatrist visits will be the same as for the PCP. \$15 Co-payment Hospital Benefits No charge Emergency Services (Co-payment waived if admitted) \$50 Co-payment Urgently Needed Services Urgent care services - services provided within the geographic area served by your medical group Urgent care services - services provided outside of the geographic area served by your medical group Please consult your EOC for additional details.
+Consult your physician website or office for available urgent care facilities within the area served by your medical group. \$15 Co-payment